openbmc/openbmc/upstream-layers/yocto-docs/documentation/ref-manual/classes.rst

 ========

 The :ref:`ref-classes-vex` class is used to generate metadata needed by external tools to check for vulnerabilities, for example CVEs.
-It can be used as a replacement for :ref:`ref-classes-cve-check`.

 In order to use this class, inherit the class in the ``local.conf`` file and it will add the ``generate_vex`` task for every recipe::